jgarzik/sqawk/doc/database.md

 ### Table Lifecycle

 Tables are loaded from CSV files at startup and can be modified through SQL operations.
-Any modifications are kept in memory until explicitly written back to disk with the `--write` flag.
+Sqawk uses a safe, sed-like writeback model:

+1. **Default Behavior**: All modifications remain in memory only
+2. **Tracking Changes**: The system tracks which tables have been modified by any operation
+3. **Write on Exit**: Modified tables are only written back to their source CSV files if:
+   - The `--write` (or `-w`) flag is explicitly provided
+   - The table was actually modified by an SQL operation (INSERT, UPDATE, DELETE)
+4. **Safe Execution**: Without the `--write` flag, source files remain untouched regardless of operations performed
+5. **Write Only Modified**: Only tables that were changed are written; unmodified tables are not rewritten

+This design ensures that users can experiment with data manipulations while maintaining the integrity of source files.
+The verbose mode (`-v`) provides additional confirmation about whether changes were saved or not.

 ## Data Types